Oelgazz/AriaPPE/README.md

 From the results we check if there are any violations.
 This is done by checking if the model classified an object as a violation (no_mask, no_helmet, etc.).
 If there is a violation, the corresponding counter is incremented.

 When a counter exceeds the threshold, an email alert is sent and the counter is reset.
-To send the email, we start with saving the image showing the violation.
+To send the email, we start with saving the image showing the violation to "/runs/detect/track".
 We then specify the message's subject, sender, receiver, and content.
 Finally, we attach the image and send the message.

 This program is designed to loop constantly.
 If an error were to occur or the loop were to exit, the program resets by closing the email server and the images are deleted.